MahjongPantheon/pantheon/README.md

 Pantheon provides container with pre-installed email agent (Hermod).
 If you want to send emails signed with DKIM, you will need to place your private keys to `Hermod/opendkim_keys` folder.
 Also please set up some unique key in environment file in `Common/envs/` folder to prevent unauthorized access.

+Also you should set up `mailer.mailer_addr` variable in your Frey config and set proper mailer address to send emails from.

 ### Development environment

 Pantheon developer environment works on *nix hosts (mac, linux, *bsd).
 Windows-based systems